mockko/livereload/README.md

 Watch an [awesome screencast by Gregg Pollack](http://blog.envylabs.com/2010/07/livereload-screencast/) at envylabs.com.

+**Warning: Windows is not supported yet.** We now have Windows installation instructions, but the directory watching does not work.
+Will be fixed later this week with transition to another monitoring API.

 What's new?
 -----------

 Want to know about latest developments and smart tricks?
 Follow [@livereload](http://twitter.com/livereload) on Twitter!

+1.2.2: add .erb to the list of monitored extensions (this is a gem-only update, run `gem update livereload` to install).

 1.2.1: added workaround for Chrome bug (unable to open WebSocket to localhost), fixed problem with command-line tool trying to use kqueue on Linux.